 So you are a proud owner of a new portable generator?
 Your next question is, how do I install it to make my life easy?
 Most generator manufacturers claim their portable generators are plug and play.
 They can be, but it is relatively rare.

 When you purchase a portable generator, safety and ease of use are the top two considerations.
-Among the myriad of accessories, some are required for safe and sound operation, while others simply make life easier – for startup and maintenance purposes.
+Among the myriad of portable generator accessories, some are required for safe and sound operation, while others simply make life easier – for startup and maintenance purposes.

 Continue to enjoy reading this article to learn more about which accessories you definitely want to get to install your portable generator itself, or as a backup electrical powerhouse.